naveen-hub79/Boardgame/cicd.md

                  }
             }
         }
+        // pre-requisite: jenkins webhook need to be pre-created to tell jenkins about quality gate status

-        stage('Quality Gate Checking') {
+        // abortPipeline should be true if you wanted to stop pipeline on gate failure stage('Quality Gate Checking') {
             // This stage waits for the quality gate result from SonarQube. steps {